Back to School Information for Children with Autism

 It’s that time of year again!
-As students head back to school and parents begin to participate in IEP meetings, now is a great time to provide a refresher on navigating the special education process.
+As students head back to school and parents begin to participate in Individualized Education Programs (IEP) meetings, now is a great time to provide a refresher on navigating the special education process.

 The Individual with Disabilities in Education Act (IDEA)